 Annual surveillance of L. major and for new plant pests.
 Five yearly lake native biodiversity value monitoring.
 Consider L. major management with endothall.
+Eradicate alligator weed at this site.

 Lake Ngatu (2528991E, 6685555 N) is a large (50.3 ha) dune lake with a maximum depth of 6.5 m.
 The catchment is primarily manuka/kanuka scrub and fenced pasture.
 There are new houses overlooking the lake on the north-western fringe.
 There are no inlets or outlets.
 A popular recreational lake with easy access from West Coast Road to the north and from Sweetwater Road along the eastern shore.
 Boats are launched from firm sand at the northern and southern end.